-- It serves 32 countries and is very popular in USA, Europe, Canada and Singapore.
+- It serves 32 countries and is very popular in the USA, Europe, Canada, and Singapore.

-- A downside of Coinbase is that it charges quite high transactions fees, sometimes as high as 4.5%.
+- A downside of Coinbase is that it charges quite high transaction fees, sometimes as high as 4.5%.

 - Coinbase accepts only three fiat currencies: USD, GBP and EUR.

-- Coinbase is one of the very few exchanges to provide customer support over telephone.
+- Coinbase is one of the very few exchanges to provide customer support over the telephone.

 - In addition to the exchange, Coinbase also provides a cryptocurrency wallet (not the safest way to store cryptocurrencies) to its user.